in2code-de/typo3-tiptap/README.md

 The development of this extension was funded by the [TYPO3 Association](https://typo3.org) through the [Community Ideas program](https://typo3.org/article/members-have-selected-five-ideas-to-be-funded-in-quarter-3-2025).

-> **Note:** This is an MVP prototype suitable for testing purposes.
-It is not yet ready for production use.

 ![Screenshot of the TipTap Editor Integration in TYPO3](docs/images/example-1.webp)

 ---